azeems16/DDRX_Subsystem/README.md

 # DDRX Subsystem

 This project implements a simplified behavioral DDR memory controller that communicates with a DFI-compliant PHY.
 It models both training sequences (used for PHY calibration) and mission-mode transactions (used during normal operation), following JEDEC timing and interface guidelines.
+The PHY will be abstracted entirely in digital logic wherever possible, modeling key behaviors like strobe alignment, delay chains, and phase control.
+If needed, limited analog-inspired behavior may be introduced later.
+The design will remain modular to support future upscaling into mixed-signal accuracy as my understanding deepens.
+A public DRAM model (e.g., from Micron) will be integrated to complete the simulation loop, allowing full validation of timing, burst transfers, and DFI signal handoff across controller, PHY, and memory.

 ## Current Functionality